2016 National Tournament

 Science Olympiad is grateful to our sponsors and partners, who support the achievement of our Science Olympiad competitors by awarding fantastic prizes, cash scholarships and student and professional development opportunities.

-Lockheed Martin Coaching Excellence Awards Nomination Form for 2015 National-Bound Coaches (PDF) - One coach per team may fill out this form to win one of four (4) expenses-paid trips to the Science Olympiad Summer Institute in Phoenix, Arizona, July 13-17, 2015.
-Bring the completed form to Registration at the National Tournament, or fill out a paper copy available at Registration in the Student Union (one form per team will be included in each Coaches Registration Box) - Winners: Aric Sappington from Oklahoma, Chelsea Ballard from Arkansas, Tray Sleeper from New Hampshire and Sara Porterfield from Arkansas.
+Lockheed Martin Coaching Excellence Awards Nomination Form for 2016 National-Bound Coaches (PDF) - One coach per team may fill out this form to win one of four (4) expenses-paid trips to the Science Olympiad Summer Institute in Phoenix, Arizona, July 18-22, 2016.
+Bring the completed form to Registration at the National Tournament, or fill out a paper copy available at Registration in the Student Union (one form per team will be included in each Coaches Registration Box)

 Global Ambassador Team From Japan

-In 2009, Board Members Gerard Putz and Jim Woodland traveled to Tokyo, Japan, to present Science Olympiad concepts to Japanese education officials from the Ministry of Education (MEXT) and the Japan Science and Technology Agency (JST) at "Science Agora."
+In 2009, Board Members Dr. Gerard Putz and Jim Woodland traveled to Tokyo, Japan, to present Science Olympiad concepts to Japanese education officials from the Ministry of Education (MEXT) and the Japan Science and Technology Agency (JST) at "Science Agora."
 A partnership between Science Olympiad and JST was born, founded on a shared passion for making science competition fun and exciting for all students.
-In 2015, JST hosted its fourth annual Japan High School Science Championships (JHSSC), where the Grand Prize for the competition is a trip to visit the 2015 Science Olympiad National Tournament at the University of Nebraska-Lincoln.
-This year, the JHSSC added a Science Olympiad tradition to the contest, the ever-popular Swap Meet!
-As they did at the 2012, 2013 and 2014 Science Olympiad National Tournaments, Japanese students will meet their American peers and participate as unranked guests in selected Science Olympiad events.
-Please welcome our friends from Shibuya Kyoiku Gakuen Makuhari Junior and Senior High School to Nebraska!
-See photos from JHSSC on our Facebook page!
+In 2016, JST will host its fifth annual Japan High School Science Championships (JHSSC), where the Grand Prize for the competition is a trip to the 2016 Science Olympiad National Tournament at the University of Wisconsin-Stout.
+The Grand Prize will be presented by Dr. Gerard Putz, Science Olympiad co-founder, and Sharon Putz, Executive Administrator, to students in Japan in March.
+In 2015, the JHSSC added a Science Olympiad tradition to the contest, the ever-popular Swap Meet!
+As they did at the 2012-2015 National Tournaments, Japanese students will meet their American peers and participate as unranked guests in selected Science Olympiad events.
+Please welcome our friends to Wisconsin, and see photos from the event on our Facebook page!

 National Tournament Scoring Policy